©1978

 responsibility for innocence that made the Apostle say, "The

 love of Christ constraineth me."
-What ever survives will offer

 mankind the discipline of innocence.
 How wise was Jesus to say,